Slide guitar: Technique

 The slide guitar, according to music educator Keith Wyatt, can be thought of as a "one-finger fretless guitar".
 The placement of a slide on a string determines the pitch, functioning in the manner of a steel guitar.
 The slide is pressed lightly against the treble strings to avoid hitting against the frets.
 The frets are used here only as a visual reference, and playing without their pitch-constraint enables the smooth expressive glissandos that typify blues music.
 This playing technique creates a hybrid of the attributes of a steel guitar and a traditional guitar in that the player's remaining (non-slide) fingers and thumb still have access to the frets, and may be used for playing rhythmic accompaniment or reaching additional notes.
 The guitar itself may be tuned in the traditional tuning or an open tuning.
 Most early blues players used open tunings, but most modern slide players use both.
 The major limitation of open tuning is that usually only one chord or voicing is easily available and is dictated by how the guitar is originally tuned.
 Two-note intervals can be played by slanting the slide on certain notes.

 In the sixteenth century, the notes of A–D–G–B–E were adopted as a tuning for guitar-like instruments, and the low E was added later to make E–A–D–G–B–E as the standard guitar tuning.
 In open tuning the strings are tuned to sound a chord when not fretted, and is most often major.
 Open tunings commonly used with slide guitar include open D or Vestapol tuning: D–A–D–F♯–A–D; and open G or Spanish tuning: D–G–D–G–B–D. Open E and open A, formed by raising each of those tunings a whole tone, are also common.
 Other tunings are also used, in particular the drop D tuning (low E string tuned down to D) is used by many slide players.
 This tuning allows for power chords, which contain root, fifth and eighth (octave) notes in the bass strings and conventional tuning for the rest of the strings.
-Robert Johnson, whose playing has been cited by Clapton, Richards, Hendrix, and Winter as being a powerful influence on them, used tunings of standard, open G, open D, and drop D.
+Robert Johnson, whose playing has been cited by Eric Clapton, Keith Richards, Jimi Hendrix, and Johnny Winter as being a powerful influence on them, used tunings of standard, open G, open D, and drop D.